arcmags/minecraftd/pkgbuild/README.md

 Unlike similar AUR packages, [minecraftd][aur] does not include the official minecraft [jar file][mcjar].
 Rather, minecraftd has [minecraft-server-jar][aurjar] as a dependency to install the official jar.
-This done for several reasons:
+This is done for several reasons:

 - minecraftd and the official jar have different software licenses
 - it allows minecraftd and the official jar to be updated independently